LYRA0794/Analyzing-Tokopaedi-Trend-With-Basic-SQL/README.md

 3. Analysis: I create a new table named tokopaedi with the the following column  and I choose the most appropriate data type based on the information provided (reference: https://www.postgresql.org/docs/current/datatype.html)

-## operator_part2.sql
+## Opeartions and Operators
-As we embark on our exploration of SQL, it's essential to grasp the intricacies of operations and logical operators.
+Based on operator_part2.sql as we embark on our exploration of SQL, it's essential to grasp the intricacies of operations and logical operators.
 These fundamental components form the backbone of crafting queries that sift through and manipulate data within a database.
 Let's dive into the world of SQL operations and logical operators to uncover the power they hold in shaping effective data queries.

 1. **Operations**
    - **= (Equal to):** Checks if two values are equal.